Anne Seymour, Duchess of Somerset: In fiction

 She was played by Kathleen Byron in the 1953 film Young Bess.

 She was played by Emma Hamilton in the historical fiction series The Tudors, in which her character is based partly on Edward Seymour's first wife, Catherine Fillol, who was rumoured to have had an affair with her father-in-law, and partly on the actual Anne Stanhope.
-In the series Anne is depicted as a woman who sleeps with many men and is known in France as a "woman of many talents" according to the Earl of Surrey.
+In the series, Anne is depicted as promiscuous and known in France as a "woman of many talents" according to the Earl of Surrey.
 Her lovers on the show include Sir Francis Bryan and Sir Thomas Seymour (her brother-in-law).
 In the show, as a result of her affair with Sir Thomas, she has an illegitimate child with him, who is also named Thomas.
+It is the most in-depth portrayal of Anne on screen to date.

 She was referenced in the show Becoming Elizabeth when Jane Grey attempted to console Catherine Parr, who had just learned that she was pregnant, that the Lord Protector's wife had survived 10 pregnancies.
 However, Parr retorted that she believed that nothing could kill the Lord Protector's wife.

 She is the main character in Eliza Knight’s 2013 novel, My Lady Viper.